manorrock/eagle/redis/README.md

 dependency that this implementation use can be found in the pom.xml file of this module.

+## What are the underlying types used?

+The Redis implementation uses String for the underlying key and byte[] for the underlying value type.

 ## Factory properties

 If you want to create the RedisKeyValueStore using the KeyValueStoreFactory use the following